 If the library in Brighton had closed down, I would have been outraged, but then I’d have had to admit that I hadn’t done anything to keep it alive either.
 So, this is why most of my family will be receiving something of a tangibly literary persuasion this Christmas, alongside shiny new library cards: to instil, or reinvigorate, a love of discovery.
 And this will be a gift that gives for a lifetime.

-First published in the December 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the December 2013 edition of ELLE Decoration UK